 In the absence of constant repair and upkeep, hotels and motels have relatively short lives, and since many of the early places of accommodation “for colored” were also located in urban areas that have themselves declined or been leveled, probably few of these relics of racial segregation remain.
 On the other hand, three of the best known – the Gaston Motel in Birmingham, the Lorraine Motel in Memphis, and the Hampton House in Miami – have in recent years been rescued from otherwise certain destruction.
 The Lorraine houses the National Civil Rights Museum, and the other two sites are scheduled for restoration and adaptation to various commemorative and community uses.
 An eminently worthwhile step now would be for state historic preservation offices to identify any other early lodging accommodations “for colored” that may still stand.
 Students of commercial archeology should then get busy documenting these places, as well as some of the vanished ones, from that not-so-long-ago era of Jim Crow on the highways.

 About the Author: Lyell Henry is a retired Mount Mercy College political science professor and serves as historian on several projects at Lincoln Highway sites in Iowa.

-To read the rest of this article, members are invited to log in.
-Members without a username and password can request member access here.
-Not a member?
-We invite you to join.
+Did you enjoy this article?
+Join the SCA and get full access to all the content on this site.
 This article originally appeared in the SCA Journal, Fall 2005, Vol. 23, No. 2.
 The SCA Journal is a semi-annual publication and a member benefit of the Society for Commercial Archeology.